Silverr12/DMA-CFW-Guide/README.md

 ---
-# **Steps 5 and 6** are being actively researched and updated and therefore are not complete or final, proceed with caution
+# **Steps 5 and 6** are currently under research and revision, so they are not yet complete or final.
+Please proceed with caution.